How to add an AI chatbot to your website

 - Set the handoff rule.
 Decide when the AI should step back and bring in a person: when a visitor asks to talk to a human, when a message matches keywords you choose (the defaults are words like "human", "agent", and "person"), or when the AI itself judges the question needs a person.

 - Decide who picks up.
-Handed-off conversations drop into your shared inbox, so any teammate can grab one, or a teammate can claim a thread and own it.
+Handed-off Conversations appear in your shared inbox, where a Teammate can claim and continue them.

 You can see the full trigger and handoff options on the features page, and the specific website-chat setup on our AI chatbot for website page.

-Live chat, AI chat, and the version that actually works
+Live chat, AI chat, and the version that works

 | Approach | Answers at 2am | Captures the contact | Human takes over with context |